 After two years of looking hard at ourselves, of open debate and discussion, of engagement with various parts of the supply chain, and following detailed analysis of the Call For Evidence, the MIG has developed a Code for Construction Product Information (CCPI).

 The new 11-point Code sets a level playing field for all construction product manufacturers to ensure that the information they provide, in whatever format that might be, pass the five acid tests identified from the 2019 survey.

-The MIG is now driving an industry-wide consultation to give manufacturers, specifiers and users of information an opportunity to comment on the new Code, the implementation of its 11 Clauses, and the proposed ongoing management and policing.
-We trust the industry will recognise the importance and urgency of the Code, and embrace the opportunity to be involved in the consultation.
+An industry-wide consultation between 1st February 2021 and 31st March 2021 gave manufacturers, specifiers and users of information an opportunity to comment on the new Code, the implementation of its 11 Clauses, and the proposed ongoing management and policing.
+Thank you to everyone who took part.

 The consultation is now closed so we can review the results.
 A report of the published findings will be made available at the end of April 2021.